Rep. Steve Scalise wins the House GOP speaker nomination

 The vote was 113-99.

 Scalise defeated Judiciary Chairman Jim Jordan, R-Ohio, but has yet to lock up the 217 votes necessary to win on the House floor.
-The timing for a full House vote remains unclear.
+A source with direct knowledge of the matter said Jordan plans to vote for Scalise on the floor of the House and is encouraging his colleagues to do the same.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.